 How to Use ShortPixel WordPress Plugin

 If you have a WordPress blog, using ShortPixel is pretty much easier.
-Once you installed ShortPixel WordPress plugin on your WordPress blog, it will automatically optimize images such as JPG, JPEG, PNG and animated GIF files and eBooks, guides and tutorial PDF files automatically no matter how you upload them to your WordPress site.
+Once you install the ShortPixel WordPress plugin on your WordPress blog, it will automatically optimize images such as JPG, JPEG, PNG, and animated GIF files and eBooks, guides, and tutorial PDF files automatically, no matter how you upload them to your WordPress site.

-Here’s how to work with ShortPixel WordPress plugin.
+Here’s how to work with the ShortPixel WordPress plugin.

 Now you have successfully integrated ShortPixel with your WordPress blog.

-Your API key is the fundamental requirement to running ShortPixel successfully on your blog.
-Once you’ve optimized a couple of images and PDF files on your blog, you can see the details of them in your ShortPixel account’s Analytics pages.
+Your API key is fundamental to running ShortPixel successfully on your blog.
+Once you’ve optimized a couple of images and PDF files on your blog, you can see their details in your ShortPixel account’s Analytics pages.

 So, it all makes sense to protect your ShortPixel API key to save ShortPixel credits and collect accurate results for optimized content.

-As you’ve integrated ShortPixel with your WordPress blog, now you can optimize images in WordPress blog in three different ways.
+As you’ve integrated ShortPixel with your WordPress blog, you can now optimize images in a WordPress blog in three different ways.

-When you upload a new image to a post in WordPress editor, ShortPixel will optimize them automatically.
-You should be known that When you upload an image to WordPress, it creates 6 different variations for situations like image thumbnails.
+When you upload a new image to a post in the WordPress editor, ShortPixel will optimize them automatically.
+You should be known that when you upload an image to WordPress, it creates six different variations for situations like image thumbnails.
 You can learn about WordPress image sizes and qualities over here.

-Therefore, you should be aware that if you uploaded 10 images per post, then it will automatically create 60 image variations, so it will cost 60 ShortPixel credits, if and only if the compression ratio is or higher 5%.
-Yes, If your images aren’t optimized above five percent ratio, it won’t cost ShortPixel credits.
+Therefore, you should be aware that if you upload ten images per post, then it will automatically create 60 image variations, so it will cost 60 ShortPixel credits if and only if the compression ratio is higher than 5%.
+Yes, If your images aren’t optimized more than 5%, ShortPixel won’t charge in credits.

-Luckily for you, ShortPixel could do this time-saving activity for you easily.
+Luckily for you, ShortPixel could do this time-saving activity easily.
 In fact, ShortPixel could optimize existing images in your media library and replace older or unoptimized ones automatically or have older ones as a copy and replace them with new, optimized images.
-I would say this is a totally helpful feature as I know some of you have 1000’s of unoptimized images in your blogs.
+This is a beneficial feature, as I know some of you have thousands of unoptimized photos in your blogs.

-You could work on your blog in another tab while ShortPixel optimizing images for you because of it no way causes any harm to your blog process.
+You could work on your blog in another tab while ShortPixel optimizes images for you because in no way it causes any harm to your blog process.

 How to use ShortPixel Online Compression Tool?

 Not all people use WordPress.
-Some of you may be using other blogging platforms such as Google’s Blogger and Yahoo’s Tumblr.
-As a blogger, you should be really careful about your web pages sizes.
-Because it matters a lot than the content itself! 🙂
+Some of you may be using other blogging platforms such as Google’s Blogger and Tumblr.
+As a blogger, you should be really careful about your web page sizes because it matters more than the content itself! 🙂

-If you are building a custom website (ex: for lead capturing, sales pages, agency landing page) or an e-commerce store using Woocommerce or Shopify, or a generic blog using Squarespace and Magento, then you should be wanting a way to optimize images online.
+If you are building a custom website (ex: for lead capturing, sales pages, agency landing page) or an e-commerce store using Woocommerce or Shopify, or a blog using Brizy, Squarespace, and Magento, you should want a way to optimize images online.

-ShortPixel Free Image Compression tool makes optimizing images not only easier but also faster and efficient.
+ShortPixel Free Image Compression tool makes optimizing images easier, faster, and more efficient.

-Here are a few reasons why ShortPixel online image compressor is best on the Internet (I was gonna say in the market, Phew!).
+Here are a few reasons why the ShortPixel online image compressor is the best on the Internet (I was gonna say in the market, Phew!).

 You can upload up to 50 images (JPEG, PNG) and animated GIFs at once.
-If you look at other competitive image compressor tools, you will notice that most of them limit it to below 50 amount, mostly 10 or 20.
+If you look at other competitive image compressor tools, you will notice that most of them limit it to below 50, mostly 10 or 20.
 And you could download multiple files at once.
-ShortPixel will zip your images into one folder and let you download it faster.
+ShortPixel will zip your images into one folder and let you download them faster.

 ShortPixel doesn’t care about upload file size.
-It’s all doing is reducing image sizes while optimizing images for its best performance.
+It’s all doing is reducing image sizes while optimizing images for their best performance.

-To be honest, I have been using about a dozen of online image compression tools prior to ShortPixel.
-Not any of those have the ability to optimize animated GIFs. if you know animated images or GIFs normally have much larger file size compared to non-animated ones.
+To be honest, I have used about a dozen online image compression tools before ShortPixel.
+Not any of those can optimize animated GIFs.
+As you know, animated images or GIFs normally have much larger file sizes than non-animated ones.
 Therefore, ShortPixel Online Image Compressor is an excellent tool for optimizing all types of images.

 ShortPixel allows you to select the compression level while uploading images.
 Basically, there are three levels – Lossy, Glossy, and Lossless.